flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 The routines used for handling geometry and applying textures are known to carry some inaccuracies.

 Firstly, **the rasteriser only handles pixel units**: While vertex coordinates are integers, the calculated triangle edges may only occupy a fraction of a pixel.
-However, the rasterizer will only draw the pixel if the triangle area covers the pixel's sampling point, and it **won't keep track of the fraction occupied** [@graphics-raster].
+However, the rasteriser will only draw the pixel if the triangle area covers the pixel's sampling point, and it **won't keep track of the fraction occupied** [@graphics-raster].
 This brings up some problems:

 - External edges of models make sudden jumps when moved slightly.
 - Triangles within a mesh (sharing the same vertices and edges) will be 'fighting' to draw over the same pixels.
 With the ordering table, the GPU will draw following a 'last-come first served' basis, which can lead to triangle intersections flickering or overlapping when moved slightly.